Advertisement

 Julia Bucklan, DO, explains pregnancy headaches and what you can do to alleviate pain.

 You’ve got a headache.
 Early pregnancy might be to blame.
-Most people who are pregnant tend to see an increase in headaches and migraines during their first trimester.
+Most of the time, there tends to be an increase in headaches and migraines during your first trimester.

 What do early pregnancy headaches feel like?